 The page owner is responsible for the distribution of funds raised.

-I am currently on my 2nd long term sickness from work with a whole list of chronic health conditions.
-I have applied for help from the government in the form of ‘Personal Independence Payments’ back in December 2018 but this takes ages to get a decision.
+I have just returned to work following my 2nd long term sickness from with a whole list of chronic health conditions.
 Despite being on a pharmacy of medications, we still don't have the balance right to allow me to live a ‘normal’ life.
-I am soon to drop down to half pay which is a scary thought...

-My main aim is just to get my symptoms under control and back to work!
+My main aim was just to get my symptoms under control and back to work which I have done, to an extent!
+But I now use a wheelchair to be able to be more active and involved.

 - - - - - - - - - - - - - - -